In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the fish; finish the dish

 To the pan with the potatoes and tomatoes, add ¼ cup [½ cup] water and bring to a simmer over medium-high heat.
-Add the fish (skin side down for the king salmon), nestling the fish among the vegetables.
+Add the fish (skin side down for the barramundi), nestling the fish among the vegetables.
 Add the olives and artichoke hearts, cover, and cook until the potatoes are tender and the fish is opaque and flaky, 6 to 8 minutes.
 Remove from the heat, stir in 1 tablespoon [2 TBL] lemon juice, and season to taste with salt and pepper.

 Transfer the fish and vegetables to individual bowls.
 Garnish with the lemon zest and basil and serve with the lemon wedges.

 - Scrub the potatoes.

 - Measure the water for the fish and vegetables.